 Lake Maggiore (on the border with the Piedmont region), with towns including Arona, Stresa, Verbania and Cannobio and the lovely Borromean Islands in the middle of the lake.
 To the south-east of Lake Maggiore the town of Varese has some grand 19th century villas to see.
 See Lake Maggiore guide.

-Lake Como: with Varenna and Bellagio among the lakeside towns in the middle of the lake, Gravedona to the north and Como, Cernobbio and Lecco to the south there are also many other pretty small resorts around the shores of Lake Como, connected by frequent ferries.
+Lake Como: with Varenna, Menaggio, Tremezzo (with Villa Carlotta) and Bellagio among the lakeside towns in the middle of the lake, Gravedona to the north and Como, Cernobbio and Lecco to the south there are also many other pretty small resorts around the shores of Lake Como, connected by frequent ferries.
 See Lake Como guide.

 West of Pavia you can see a different aspect of Italy if you explore the Lomellina region, an area of paddy fields around Vigevano, Lomella and Mortera.
 See Vigevano for tourist information.

 The medieval town of Lodi to the south-east of Milan is also very attractive, as is Crema to the east of Lodi, where many important art works can be seen.
-North of here, Bergamo is also a pretty town, visited most for the old town (Citta Alta).
+North of here, Bergamo is also a pretty town, visited most for the old town (Citta Alta), and there is an impressive medieval castle at Soncino.

 The south-east of the Lombardy region contains the interesting city of Brescia, and a little further south the towns of Cremona, Sabbioneta and Mantua each have their own charm and interest for the visitor - Mantua in particular is a very attractive city.